tyr-lang/tutorials/beginner/Templates/Readme.md

 > Authors: Timm Felden

-> Reviewed for Tyr Version: 0.6.1
+> Reviewed for Tyr Version: 0.7.0

 This tutorial is about templates.
+Templates allow us to save a lot of time by reducing repetitive tasks.
-Templates allow a programmer to define a type-like with parameters and have the compiler insert them once they are known.
+They are used to define a type-like with parameters and have the compiler insert them once they are known.
 We have seen that ```Array``` takes a parameter.
 This allows us to have one ```Array``` implementation for all types.
-This saves a lot of our lifetime.
 It, clearly, does not make sense to implement an ```Array_int``` for ```int``` and an ```Array_float``` for ```float``` and an ```Array_String``` for ```String``` and so on.
+Instead, we want to say ```Array[int]``` and have to compiler do the work for us.

 From a programming languages perspective, templates in Tyr are λ-polymorphic.
 This means that templates are functions on the type system.